Umbel convexity and the geometry of trees: Distortion and compression rate of embeddings of countably branching trees

 \section{Distortion and compression rate of embeddings of countably branching trees}

 As we hinted at in the previous section, umbel convexity and its relaxation \eqref{eq:relaxed-umbel-p} are obstructions to the faithful embeddability of the countably branching tree.
-In fact, if we are only concerned with embeddability obstructions, a further relaxation of \eqref{eq:relaxed-umbel-p}, namely the umbel cotype $p$ inequality as defined in Definition \ref{def:umbelcotypep}, is sufficient.
-Recall that $\metXd$ has umbel cotype $p$ if
+In fact, if we are only concerned with embeddability obstructions, a further relaxation of \eqref{eq:relaxed-umbel-p}, namely the infrasup-umbel $p$-convexity inequality as defined in Definition \ref{def:umbelcotypep}, is sufficient.
+Recall that $\metXd$ is infrasup-umbel $p$-convex if there exists a constant $C>0$ such that for all $k\ge 1$ and all $f\colon \tree^\omega_{2^k}\to \met X$,